pouriyajamshidi/tcping/docs/observability/README.md

 > tcping writes happily to InfluxDB **v3**, which speaks the same line
 > protocol, but v3 dropped Flux, so the panels come up empty against it and
 > the queries would have to be rewritten in SQL.
 Until that dashboard exists,
-> v3 users are better served by the Alloy and Prometheus side.
+> v3 users are better served by the Prometheus side.

 ## Nothing is showing up

-- Check the probes are happening at all with `docker compose logs tcping-influxdb-tcp-brussels`.
+- Check the probes are happening at all with
+  `docker compose -f compose.influxdb.yml logs tcping-influxdb-tcp-brussels`.
   Each container prints one line saying what it is probing and where the metrics are going, and nothing after that.
 - Alloy's UI on <http://localhost:12346> shows the health of each component.
   If the receiver is healthy but the remote write is not, Prometheus is the problem.
+The collector logs a failed remote write in `docker compose -f compose.otelcol.yml logs otelcol`.
 - A rejected write does not stop the run. tcping prints an error to stderr for every write that fails and keeps probing, so watch stderr rather than the probe output.
 A wrong InfluxDB token shows up this way.